How to set up a ‘name your price’ product in WooCommerce – everything you need to know

 You’ll want to check the ‘Required Field’ option for both fields.
 This will ensure that your clients enter the amount and the reference ID before adding the product to the cart.

-As the example product shows, you’ll be able to direct your clients to a page on your website where they can pay your invoices online.
+As the example product shows, you can use this invoicing tool to direct your clients to a page on your website where they can pay your invoices online.
 They just check out through WooCommerce as they would any other product.

-How to set a name your price field as a fixed fee in the cart
+Example #4: How to set a ‘Name Your Price’ field as a single fixed fee in the cart

-To do this, set up your product and name your price field as per the previous examples.
-Once change is to select the ‘Flat Rate’ checkbox.
+If you want to let the customer buy multiple products, but only charge them a single donation value you need to first set up your product and name your price field as per the previous examples.
+Once changed, select the ‘Flat Rate’ checkbox.
 This will ensure that any entered amount is only chargeable once, no matter the quantity value.

 You can see the example product here – it’s the same as the additional donation product.
 The user is able to buy as many copies of the book as possible – the additional donation will process once only.